groq/mlagility/docs/tools_user_guide.md

   - `benchit example.py::hash_0` will only benchmark the model corresponding to `hash_0`.
   - You can also supply multiple hashes, for example `benchit example.py::hash_0,hash_1` will benchmark the models corresponding to both `hash_0` and `hash_1`.

-_Note_: Using bash regular expressions and filtering model by hashes are mutually exclusive.
-To filter models by hashes, please provide the full path of the Python script rather than a regular expression.
+> _Note_: Using bash regular expressions and filtering model by hashes are mutually exclusive.
+To filter models by hashes, provide the full path of the Python script rather than a regular expression.

 > See the [Filtering Model Hashes tutorial](https://github.com/groq/mlagility/blob/main/examples/cli/discovery.md#filtering-model-hashes) for a detailed example.